noxer/gops/README.md

 (Questions that have never been asked but I think the answers may help you)

 ### Where do it put my config file?
 How do I configure GoPS?
 You don't.
 Right now GoPS does not support any config files or command line parameters.
 Instead you can edit `main.go` or the segments themselves to adapt the prompt to your needs.
+This helps GoPS to be as performant as possible.
+I recognize that this requires you to know the basics of the Go language.
+In the future I might offer an easier solution.

 ### I've successfully built and activated GoPS but it prints strange characters in the prompt.
 How do I fix that?
 You've either not installed `powerline-fonts` or it is not configured to be used in your terminal.
 Make sure you've installed it from [here](https://github.com/powerline/fonts#installation) and you've activated one of the fonts.
 The font used for the screenshot is `Source Code Pro for Powerline`.